Leading a Virtuous & Honorable Life

 These complications of categorization and conflict show how rich and complex life really is.
 A study of biography, literature, and anthropology can bring out the depth and subtlety of Human Virtues and Vices.
 But the greatest teacher of all is to live life.

-First, in order to lead a Virtuous life, we must lead a moral life.
+First, in order to lead a Virtuous life, we must lead an ethical/moral life.
 The Virtues can only be based on a foundation of obedience to the Moral Precepts of Continuing Creation.

 Of course, human behavior is never perfectly Moral, nor completely Virtuous.
 Our biological drive to pass on our own particular genes frequently leads us off the Moral path; into selfishness and even violence.
 Yet we must strive to do our best, by returning to our practice of the Virtues again and again.
 Practice builds good habits, and good habits build good character.